MENTION Randwick, and horse racing immediately comes to mind.

-While many licensees’ names hung over the Royal’s door over the following years, the Browne family retained the freehold until December 1947, when it was sold at auction for £100,000.
+While many licensees’ names have hung above the Royal’s front door over the following years, the Browne family retained the freehold until December 1947, when it was sold at auction for £100,000.

 The corner block, with frontages of 190ft to Perouse Road and 112ft to Cuthill Street, was purchased by Katie Cameron and JJ Carroll, before the pub was again sold to W. Dwyer in January 1949.
 Sydney brewery giant, Tooth and Company purchased the pub on June 26 1950.

-The Royal Hotel has been an integral part of the Randwick area – favourite with locals – and is currently owned and operated by Mrs Margaret Maloney, who bought the hotel nearly 40 years ago.
+The Royal Hotel has been an integral part of the Randwick area – favourite with locals – and is currently owned and operated by Mrs Margaret Maloney (2018), who bought the hotel from Tooth & Company almost 40 years ago.